Round number

 A round number is an integer that ends with one or more "0"s (zero-digit) in a given base.
 So, 590 is rounder than 592, but 590 is less round than 600.
 In both technical and informal language, a round number is often interpreted to stand for a value or values near to the nominal value expressed.
 For instance, a round number such as 600 might be used to refer to a value whose magnitude is actually 592, because the actual value is more cumbersome to express exactly.
 Likewise, a round number may refer to a range of values near the nominal value that expresses imprecision about a quantity.
 Thus, a value reported as 600 might actually represent any value near 600, possibly as low as 550 or as high as 649, all of which would round to 600.

 In decimal notation, a number ending in the digit "5" is also considered more round than one ending in another non-zero digit (but less round than any which ends with "0").
 For example, the number 25 tends to be seen as more round than 24.
 Thus someone might say, upon turning 45, that their age is more round than when they turn 44 or 46.
 These notions of roundness are also often applied to non-integer numbers; so, in any given base, 2.3 is rounder than 2.297, because 2.3 can be written as 2.300.
 Thus, a number with fewer digits which are not trailing "0"s is considered to be rounder than others of the same or greater precision.

 Numbers can also be considered "round" in numbering systems other than decimal (base 10).
 For example, the number 1024 would not be considered round in decimal, but the same number ends with a zero in several other numbering systems including binary (base 2: 10000000000), octal (base 8: 2000), and hexadecimal (base 16: 400).
 The previous discussion about the digit "5" generalizes to the digit representing b/2 for base-b notation, if b is even.

+In b-adic number, two numbers are nearer if their difference is rounder (in base b).